 As I mentioned before, I have been guilty of not being a grateful spirit.
 The accident is a clear example of this.
-Experiences like this one, and others involving family and friends, have taught me the importance of being grateful.
+It is through my experiences that I believe this is something one should do on a regular basis, not just when it comes to mind.
 As humans, we need to be more reflective, more appreciative of what is going on around us.
 This positive thinking in our daily lives has many benefits, as discussed by Susan Jurgelski in the Sunday News.
 She said: "Researchers are finding that the benefits of positive thinking are far-reaching, not only enhancing mental and physical health and disease immunity, but also making it easier to weather life's storms and build relationships."
 In reading this, my first thought was "Well, how closely associated is positive thinking (optimism) with gratitude?"